tefra/xsdata/docs/architecture.rst

 :class:`xsdata.writer.CodeWriter`

-Code writer is a factory that delegates the code generation with any language and library conventions to the given renderer.
+Code writer is a factory that delegates the code generation with any language and library conventions to the given format.